How the foundations of deep learning were developed in the 90s |

 Neural Nets Gain Beliefs

 In fact, before being co-author of the seminal 1986 paper on backpropagation learning algorithm, Hinton worked on a neural net approach for learning probability distributions in the 1985 “A Learning Algorithm for Boltzmann Machines” 11.
 Boltzmann Machines are networks just like neural nets and have units that are very similar to Perceptrons, but instead of computing an output based on inputs and weights, each unit in the network can compute a probability of it having a value of 1 or 0 given the values of connected units and weights.
 The units are therefore stochastic - they behave according to a probability distribution, rather than in a known deterministic way.
 The Boltzmann part refers to a probability distribution that has to do with the states of particles in a system based the particles’ energy and on the thermodynamic temperature of that system.
-This distribution defines not only the mathematics of the Boltzmann machines, but also the interpretation - the units in the network themselves have energies and states, and learning is done by minimizing the energy of the system and with direct inspirartion from thermodynamics.
+This distribution defines not only the mathematics of the Boltzmann machines, but also the interpretation - the units in the network themselves have energies and states, and learning is done by minimizing the energy of the system - a direct inspiration from thermodynamics.
 Though a bit unintuitive, this energy-based interpretation is actually just one example of an energy-based model, and fits in the energy-based learning theoretical framework with which many learning algorithms can be expressed12.

 That there is a common theoretical framework for a bunch of learning methods is not too surprising, since at the end of the day all of learning boils down to optimization.
 Quoting from the above cited tutorial: